How

 half a century in China, supposedly 30,000 of

 them per year till the early 2000.
-This vehicle
+That is over

-and the military.
-In the 80’s civilian started
+In the 80’s civilian started to use them.

-Xiamen there are thousands of these sidecars and
+there are thousands of these sidecars and they

-they can be seen in many places.
-The PLA used
+can be seen in many places.
+The PLA used these

-these sidecars till 2004 and they arel no longer
+sidecars till 2004 and they are no longer in commission.

-in some areas the armed police and the city management
+the armed police and the city management are still

-are still riding sidecars but not the Chang Jiang
+riding sidecars but not the Chang Jiang 750.
+The

 There